Nicki Minaj

+Early life

 Onika Tanya Maraj was born on December 8, 1982, in the Saint James district of Port of Spain, Trinidad and Tobago.
 Her father was Robert Maraj (1956–2021), a financial executive and part-time gospel singer of Dougla (Afro-Trinidadian mother and Indo-Trinidadian father) descent.
-Her mother, Carol Maraj, is also a gospel singer with Afro-Trinidadian ancestry.
+Her mother, Carol, is also a gospel singer with Afro-Trinidadian ancestry.
 Carol worked in payroll and accounting departments during Minaj's youth.
-Minaj's father was addicted to alcohol and crack cocaine and had a violent temper, burning down their house in December 1987.
-She has an older brother named Jelani, a younger brother named Micaiah, and a younger sister named Ming.
+Minaj's father was an alcoholic and crack cocaine addict whom Minaj described to be "violent" and abusive to her mother.
+He committed arson on their house in December 1987.
+She has an older brother named Jelani, a younger brother named Micaiah, and a younger half-sister named Ming.

-As a child, Minaj and her older brother, Jelani, grew up with her grandmother in Saint James in a household with 11 cousins.
-Minaj's mother, Carol Maraj, was working numerous jobs in Saint James before getting her green card at the age of 24.
-She then moved to the Bronx in New York City to attend Monroe College, leaving both Minaj and Jelani in Trinidad with their grandmother.
-Eventually, when Minaj was five, Carol got her first house, on 147th Street in South Jamaica, Queens and brought both Minaj and Jelani to live with her and their father.
+As a child, Minaj and Jelani grew up with their grandmother in Saint James in a household with 11 cousins.
+Carol was working numerous jobs in Saint James before getting her green card at the age of 24.
+She then moved to the Bronx in New York to attend Monroe College, leaving both Minaj and Jelani in Trinidad with their grandmother.
+When Minaj was five, Carol brought Minaj and Jelani to live with her and their father in South Jamaica, Queens.
+Minaj said she arrived in the United States as an illegal immigrant, and by the time she moved to the country, her mother and father had lawful permanent residency.
+She stated in 2024 that she is not a US citizen.
 Minaj recalled, "I don't think I had a lot of discipline in my household.
 My mom motivated me, but it wasn't a strict household.
 I kind of wanted a strict household."

 Minaj successfully auditioned for admission to Fiorello H. LaGuardia High School of Music & Art and Performing Arts, which focuses on visual and performing arts.
-After graduation, Minaj wanted to become an actress, and she was cast in the Off-Broadway play In Case You Forget in 2001.

-Minaj has revealed that she had an abortion as a teenager in her songs "All Things Go" and "Autobiography".
-She has said that although it has "haunted" her, she stands by her decision.
-At the age of 19, as she struggled with her acting career, she worked as a waitress at a Red Lobster in the Bronx, but was fired for discourtesy to customers.
+A week after graduation, Minaj was cast in the Off-Broadway play In Case You Forget in 2001.
+At the age of 19, she worked as a waitress at a Red Lobster in the Bronx, but was fired for discourtesy to customers.
 She said she was fired from "at least 15 jobs" for similar reasons.
-Other jobs included customer service representative and office management on Wall Street.
-Minaj recalls buying a BMW as a 19-year-old with the money from waitressing.
+Her other jobs included customer service representative and office management on Wall Street.